Sickle Cell Disease

 - See your doctor regularly.
 Most people who have sickle cell disease should see their doctor every 3 to 12 months, depending on their age.

-- Get regular vaccines, including an influenza or flu shot every year.
+- Get regular vaccines, including an influenza or flu shot every year, and the COVID-19 vaccine.
 Your doctor may also recommend a second pneumococcus (PPSV23), in addition to the pneumococcus one (PCV13) that all children get as part of their regular immunizations.
 This second vaccine is given after 24 months of age and again 5 years later.
 Adults who have sickle cell disease and have not received any pneumococcal vaccine should get a dose of the PCV13 vaccine.
 They should later receive the PPSV23 if they have not already received it or if it has been more than 5 years since they did.
 Follow these guidelines even if you or your child is still taking penicillin.

 - When an acute crisis is just starting, drink lots of fluids and take a nonsteroidal anti-inflammatory (NSAID) pain medicine, such as ibuprofen.
 If you have kidney problems, acetaminophen is often preferred.